HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Methodology

 \subsubsection{Cross-domain Knowledge Sharing}

-To promote faster convergence and superior performance in cross-domain transfer, we implemented weight sharing between the encoders of Branch 1 and Branch 2 within our dual-branch TransLU architecture.
-Moreover, to ensure Branch 1 continuously benefits from the robust representation capabilities learned by Branch 2 during end-to-end training, and inspired by \cite{PIIP_Neurips_2024}, we propose CDKS specifically for cross-domain task transfer.
-In the complete Encoder of TransLU, CDKS consists of multiple branch interaction units (BIUs), explicitly connecting the two branches for efficient information sharing and feature fusion between them.
+To promote faster convergence and superior performance in cross-domain transfer, we initialize the encoder of Branch~1 with the pretrained weights of Branch~2 while keeping Branch~2 frozen during training.
+Inspired by \cite{PIIP_Neurips_2024}, we further propose CDKS to explicitly connect the two branches for effective knowledge sharing.
+Concretely, CDKS inserts multiple Branch Interaction Units (BIUs) into the encoder, enabling feature interaction and fusion between Branch~1 and Branch~2.
 The detailed structure of a BIU is presented in Fig.~\ref{fig-BIU}.

-In the specific implementation, we denote the outputs of the $i$-th encoder block from Branch 1 and Branch 2 as $\mathcal{F}_1^i$ and $\mathcal{F}_2^i$, respectively.
-To establish effective information interaction between the two branches, we introduce deformable cross-attention \cite{deform_attn_2020}, denoted as $\text{Attn}(\cdot)$.
-Since Branch 2 is frozen during training, only the features in Branch 1 are updated.
-Before the attention operation, a linear projection layer $\text{FC}(\cdot)$ is first applied to align the key and value dimensions from Branch 2 with the query from Branch 1.
-Deformable attention then extracts supplementary information from $\mathcal{F}_2^i$ and integrates it into $\mathcal{F}_1^i$.
-To reinforce feature fusion, we apply a feed-forward network $\text{FFN}(\cdot)$ for channel-wise refinement.
-The feature sharing process for Branch 1 after the $i$-th block can be formulated as:
+Formally, we denote the outputs of the $i$-th encoder block from Branch~1 and Branch~2 as $\mathcal{F}_1^i$ and $\mathcal{F}_2^i$, respectively.
+To facilitate information interaction, we employ deformable cross-attention \cite{deform_attn_2020}, denoted as $\text{Attn}(\cdot)$ to inject information from Branch~2 into Branch~1.
+Before the attention operation, a linear projection layer $\text{FC}(\cdot)$ projects the features from Branch~2 into the key and value embedding space used by the cross-attention, facilitating interaction with the query from Branch~1.
+In practice, $\mathcal{F}_1^i$ serves as the query, and $\text{FC}(\mathcal{F}_2^i)$ provides the key and value for cross-attention.
+The interaction output is then refined by a feed-forward network $\text{FFN}(\cdot)$.
+The feature interaction for Branch~1 after the $i$-th block is formulated as:

-where $\text{norm}(\cdot)$ refers to LayerNorm~\cite{layernorm_2016}. $\tau_1^i$ and $\gamma_1^i$ are learnable parameters, and $\widetilde{\mathcal{F}}_1^i$ denotes the interaction output.
-Both $\tau_1^i$ and $\gamma_1^i$ are initialized to zero to prevent significant alteration of the original feature distribution of $\mathcal{F}_1^i$ during the interaction process, thereby better preserving the pretrained knowledge derived from LCLU classification tasks.
-This design establishes an asymmetric information flow between the two branches, allowing Branch 1 to continuously absorb the discriminative features encoded by Branch 2.
+where $\text{norm}(\cdot)$ denotes LayerNorm~\cite{layernorm_2016}. $\tau_1^i$ and $\gamma_1^i$ are learnable scaling parameters and are initialized to zero to avoid abruptly changing the feature distribution of $\mathcal{F}_1^i$ at the beginning of transfer, thereby better preserving the pretrained knowledge from the LCLU model.
+This design yields an asymmetric information flow, where Branch~1 continuously absorbs discriminative representations from the frozen Branch~2.